timescale/docs/install/installation-kubernetes.md

 ## Install TimescaleDB using a Helm chart
 You can install TimescaleDB on Kubernetes using a Helm chart with the default `values.yaml`.
 The user credentials are randomly generated during the installation with the default `values.yaml` file.
-When you use the `helm upgrade` command it does not rotate the credentials, to prevent breaking the database by changing the database credentials instead it uses the same credentials that are generated during the `helm install`.
+When you then use the `helm upgrade` command, it does not rotate the credentials, because changing the database credentials would break the database.
+Instead, it continues to use the credentials generated during `helm install`.

 The following section provides instructions to deploy TimescaleDB using the `timescaledb-single` Helm chart.
 <procedure>